An variable is a reserved space in memory with a symbolic name (identifier), in which we can store a value of a specific type.

 int age = 25;

 C++ does not automatically initialize variables with default values.
-Uninitialized local variables contain garbage binary (a random value) until they are explicitly assigned a value.
+Uninitialized local variables contain binary garbage (a random value) until a value is explicitly assigned to them.

-For value types (int, float, double, char, bool, etc.), it is recommended to initialize them at the time of declaration:
+For value types (int, float, double, char, bool, etc.), it is recommended to initialize them at the moment of declaration:

 int age = 0;